EcoDynForecast/FREC3004_EnvInformatics_Class/Module3_Lake_Ice_Phenology/Module3_Lake_Ice_Phenology_Student.md

 function will estimate the parameters of the y = mx + b linear regression.
 Use the `lm` function to to predict ice\_off\_doy as a function (~) of the year for the data.frame called `sunapee`.
-Create an objectve called `fit` that contains results of the linear model.
+Create an object called `fit` that contains results of the linear model.

 ``` r
 fit <- lm(ice_off_doy ~ year, data = sunapee)